jasperproject/jasper-client/README.md

 not changed any sound settings, the above situation is likely to match yours.
 For the rest of discussions, I am going to assume:

-- Build-in sound card, index **0** → headphone jack → speaker
+- Build-in sound card, **index 0** → headphone jack → speaker
-- USB sound card, index **1** → microphone
+- USB sound card, **index 1** → microphone

 The index is important.
 It is how you tell Raspberry Pi where to get sound data from, or where to dump sound data into.

-If your sound card indexes are different from mine, adjust command arguments accordingly in what follows.
+*If your sound card indexes are different from mine, adjust command arguments accordingly in the rest of this page.*

 ## Record a WAV file

+Enter this command, then speak to the mic, press `Ctrl-C` when you are
+finished:

 ```
 $ arecord -D plughw:1,0 abc.wav
 ```

+`-D plughw:1,0` tells `arecord` where the mic is.
+It is at index 1.

 ## Play a WAV file